 Allen said the cemetery tours are family friendly, however it is a recommendation for only school-age children and older to attend, due to the fact the historic aspects might not be as entertaining to very young children and there is a “mild spookiness” to the evening event on the 19th.
 She encouraged parents to plan accordingly and please contact the Chamber with questions.
 She said there would be some walking involved with both the afternoon and the evening event.

 Allen said the cost of tickets are $15 each, with a percentage of the proceeds going back to the Hiawatha Cemetery District as a thank you for allowing this to happen and to help them with continued maintenance of Hiawatha’s wonderful cemeteries.
+Tickets are ONLY available in advance, so contact the Chamber office soon to reserve your spot.

 Paranormal Night at the Museum: Bumping it up a notch and definitely not for kids, this event is set for the evening of Sunday, Oct.
 27 at the Brown County Historical Society’s Memorial Auditorium and museum in downtown Hiawatha.